 - Read the package or container your resin glue powder comes in and follow the directions.
 If your product doesn't have any guidelines, use the ones provided below.

-- Use an old pot and an old wooden spoon or whisk for this project.
+- Use an old pot and an old wooden spoon or whisk for this project, utensils you won't use for cooking.
 To make this paper mache paste, start out by putting 3 cups of water in a pot and bringing it to a boil.

 - While you are waiting for the water to boil, mix 1 cup of flour and 1/2 cup of powdered glue resin together.
 Slowly stir in 1 cup of very warm water.
 Once it is all blended together, beat the mixture briskly to remove lumps.